Employer Insights

 Minimum Wage

-Oregon has three minimum wages directed by geographic region through June 30, 2025.
-Note the correct wage an employer should pay depends on the employee’s work location.
+Oregon has three minimum wages for specific geographic regions through June 30, 2026.
+Note that the correct wage an employer should pay depends on the employee’s work location.

-• For employees who travel for work or work in more than one type of location;
+• For employees traveling for work or work in more than one type of location;

-• The minimum wage is the wage of the county where the employee works 50% or more of their working hours per week.
+• The minimum wage is the wage of the county where the employee works 50% or more of his or her working hours per week.

 • Employers may also choose to pay the minimum wage for each county where an employee works.

-Oregon’s minimum wage has had an increases scheduled every year on July 1st through 2023.
-After which minimum wage increases, if any, will be calculated based on inflation data each year by BOLI no later than April 30th:
+Oregon’s minimum wage updates annually on July 1st of each year.
+Minimum wage increases are calculated based on inflation data each year by BOLI, and are typically updated no later than April 30th of each year:

 Date